Pamela S. K. Glasner - Mini Biography:

 Deborah now runs her own production company, Starjack Entertainment, with her business partner Pamela S. K. Glasner and the company has a slate of films across all genres.

-Deborah spearheaded the creation of an annual rock festival, Full Moon Dog Festival, which launched in England on 1st October 2011 to rave reviews.
-The festival honours the memory of Deborah’s brother, Asomvel lead singer and bass guitarist, Jay-Jay Winter, and will increase in size each year, ultimately becoming one of the finest rock festivals in Europe.
+Deborah spearheaded the creation of a brand new annual rock festival, Full Moon Dog Festival, which launched in England on 1st October 2011 to rave reviews.
+The festival honours the memory of Deborah’s brother, Asomvel lead singer and bass guitarist, Jay-Jay Winter..
 The 2012 festival was recorded for a film entitled 'Madder Than a Full Moon Dog' which was written, produced, and directed by Deborah.
-Her third film, 'The Calicoon', is scheduled to shoot in 2013
+Her third film, a psychological horror film, starring rock legend and Twisted Sister front-man, Dee Snider, 'The Calicoon', is expected to shoot in New York in 2016.